ypid/dotfiles/docs/shortcuts.md

 Which shortcuts should be used where? – Some thoughts …

-* `Shift+Alt`: W, S, X, A reserved for window manager.
+* `Shift+Alt`: W, S, X, A, D reserved for window manager.
 Applications can use everything else.
 * `Super+Alt`: Hypervisor console as host key
 * `Ctrl+Super`, `Super`: Dedicated to window manager respectively shortcuts which can be triggered globally.
   * Never use the `Super` key for applications as this modifier might be reserved in some window managers.
 (And I don’t want to find out how to patch Windows to remap that).